Quantum Computing Applications for Flight Trajectory Optimization: Background

 \section{Background}

 Flight trajectory optimization is a critical problem in the aviation industry, as it addresses several essential objectives, such as collision avoidance, fuel efficiency, and minimizing environmental impact.
-By optimizing flight paths, the aviation sector can make significant strides toward achieving carbon-neutral operations.
-Given the importance of flight optimization, a wide array of methodologies have been developed to address this challenge, each tailored to address specific aspects of the problem while considering the diverse needs and constraints of the aviation industry.
+Given the importance of flight optimization many methodologies have been developed to address it, each tailored for specific aspects of the problem.
 The continuous advancement of these methodologies contributes to both the operational efficiency and environmental sustainability of the aviation sector, making flight optimization a cornerstone of modern aviation.

-The taxonomy of flight optimization techniques (Figure \ref{fig:framework}) can be categorized based on the approaches used to model the problem and the mathematical representation of the aircraft involved.
-There are two primary approaches to modeling the flight path optimization problem: optimal control and non-optimal control methods.
+The taxonomy of flight optimization techniques (Figure \ref{fig:framework}) can be categorized based on the approaches used to model the problem and the mathematical representation of the aircraft.
+There are two primary approaches for this problem: optimal control and non-optimal control.
 Each approach offers its unique set of advantages and disadvantages, depending on the specific conditions and objectives of the problem being addressed.

 When employing either the optimal or non-optimal control methods, it is necessary to establish a mathematical model for the aircraft.
 These models can be formulated using one of two fundamental approaches: kinematic or kinetic (also known as dynamic).
 The kinetic or dynamic approach considers all forces acting on the aircraft (such as thrust, lift, and drag) to calculate its motion through space.
 In contrast, the kinematic model is solely concerned with the aircraft's kinematic variables and omits any consideration of the forces involved.
-This distinction between kinematic and kinetic models allows for the development of optimization techniques that are best suited to the specific requirements and constraints of a given flight optimization problem.